philiwon8868/NDFC_Terraform_Sample/README.md

 This project is derived from a previous project: https://github.com/philiwon8868/terraform-aci.
 It is a working sample for those who would like to leverage on NDFC's Terraform integration to experience the power of "Infrastructure As Code".

-NDFC can work with both physical Cisco Nexus Switches and Virtual ones provided by Cisco Modeling Labs 2 ([CML2](https://www.cisco.com/c/en/us/products/cloud-systems-management/modeling-labs/index.html))

-In this example, a sample CML2 lab environment is setup with 2 pairs of VPC Border Gateways (VPC-BGWs) interconnecting to simulate a multi-site EVPN fabric as shown below
+In this example, a sample Cisco Modeling Labs 2 ([CML2](https://www.cisco.com/c/en/us/products/cloud-systems-management/modeling-labs/index.html)) lab environment is setup with 2 pairs of VPC Border Gateways (VPC-BGWs) interconnecting to simulate a multi-site EVPN fabric as shown below

 Figure 1: Logical Diagram of the Multi-Site VXLAN EVPN
 <img width="574" alt="image" src="https://user-images.githubusercontent.com/8743281/158382324-617b083e-99a7-4ada-a6c6-8583acbf5f16.png">